pytorch/serve/docker/README.md

 # Create torch-model-archiver from container

-To create mar [model archive] file for torchserve deployment, you can use following steps
+To create mar [model archive] file for TorchServe deployment, you can use following steps

 1. Start container by sharing your local model-store/any directory containing custom/example mar contents as well as model-store directory (if not there, create it)